unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ## Installing a Custom Gateway Application

-There are a couple ways to install your app onto a gateway with Gateway Engine.
+There are a couple ways to install your app onto a gateway with GWE.

 ### Custom Release Packaging

-Gateway Engine release packages contain a sub-directory called `apps_to_install` that you can put your app in and then re-package for distribution to hardware vendors.
+GWE release packages contain a sub-directory called `apps_to_install` that you can put your app in and then re-package for distribution to hardware vendors.

 ```
 (bash) $ tar zxvf GatewayEngine.v1-0-6.tar.gz